 How often do you get to see an artist at work?
 Now, how often do you get to see an artist at work visualizing what you just said?
 When our skilled artists step into a room and put marker to paper, people are inspired.
 Not only do they get to see what is being discussed come to life real-time with visuals, but they get to see their input reflected in the final drawing.
 They are able to connect with your content on a higher level, retain and recall what was just said well beyond the event, and continue to be inspired by the visual we created.

-3. Keeping eyes busy keeps minds from wandering
+3. Keeping eyes busy prevents minds from wandering

 4. Hand drawn visuals stand out